-Apply to the 2022 Sustainability Seed Grant Program
+Sustainability Seed Grant Program

 Sparking Innovation & Transformative Sustainability Research Collaborations

-The School of Earth & Sustainability (SES) is pleased to announce seed funding to advance inter- and transdisciplinary sustainability research that can help eradicate inequity, enhance environmental and social justice, and build a more resilient future.
+The School of Earth & Sustainability (SES) offers seed funding to advance inter- and transdisciplinary sustainability research that can help eradicate inequity, enhance environmental and social justice, and build a more resilient future.
 The SES mission is to provide sound research outcomes that inform our collective future; and prepare our undergraduate and graduate students for the challenges and opportunities that lie ahead, with a long-term view of helping to build a more equitable, healthy, and sustainable planet.
 We seek proposals that align with our mission.

 SES seed funding is intended to spark new collaborations, research questions, and external proposal submissions.
 Up to $10,000 is available for each project.
 Funded projects will have some staff support and assistance in identifying funding sources.
-Details for the SES Sustainability Seed Grant RFP are provided below or can be found here.

 Inter- or transdisciplinary research groups may request seed funding for up to $10,000.
 The funds are intended to support the development of a research proposal suitable for an identified off-campus funding opportunity.
 Typical expenditures might include on-campus meetings, expenses associated with preliminary data gathering, and travel support for off-campus collaborators.
 Expenditures are flexible, but they must follow standard University guidelines.
 SES seed grant recipients will ideally submit a proposal to an external funding agency, foundation, or another funding source within 12-18 months of receiving SES support.